Library & Technology

 - 20 current online periodical subscriptions,

-- an online encyclopedia, and
+- online encyclopedias, and

 - 5 academic databases.